 If you see your kitten is not eating or drinking, contact your vet right away as this can be an early sign of a health issue.
 RagaMuffins are very healthy cats, but they do need routine vet care.
 (See Below)

 Litter Boxes- While your kitten has been here, they are provided several litter boxes in all of the areas of the house where they spend the most time.
 I have several open and several closed and make it an important habit to clean the litter pan twice a day!
+All kittens are litter trained when they leave RagaMuffin Cat World.

 Grooming- You will find that your kitten sheds very little, however it is a good idea to promote a healthy coat by a good weekly brushing.
 I don’t get away with that; mine love it and I brush each one daily with a very soft brush.